 If any pet deserves a fancy pet door, it would have to be the royalty of your household—the cat.
 While the original dog flap is popular for a reason (and you should never mess with tradition), there are plenty of electronic pet doors made specifically to fit the needs of you and your cat.

 The Sureflap Microchip Pet Door and Cat Mate "Elite" 305 Super Selective Electronic Cat Door are two cat flaps at the top of the electronic pet door game.
 They seem similar on the surface, but how different are these cat doors?
-Which smart pet door will be better for you?

 The Sureflap Microchip Pet Door